eqlabs/pathfinder/.github/pull_request_template.md

 ---------------------------

-A longer description, include motivation and intent if possible.
+A longer description, including motivation and intent if possible.
 Detail any caveats or follow-up steps still required.

 ---------------------------